raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- task ---

-When you have unsaved changes you will see a '*' next to your scene in the Hierarchy.
+When you have unsaved changes you will see a '*' next to your scene in the Hierarchy window.

 Save your scene by clicking 'File' -> 'Save' or 'Ctrl-S'.